 A building under construction poses many risks for the contractor.
 Most risks can be managed, but there is one that builders always try to avoid – litigation.
 Construction is among the most dispute-ridden industries.
 The Ninth Annual Arcadis Global Construction Disputes Report stated that the global average value of disputes totaled $33 million.
-The average lawsuit lasts 17 months.
-It’s a time consuming and expensive process.
+Moreover, the average lawsuit lasts 17 months.
+As a result, It’s a time consuming and expensive process.
 But, with building under construction insurance your legal fees are taken care of.
-Leaving you to get on with running your business.
+As such, leaving you to get on with running your business.

 In this article, we will look at who Builder’s Risk insurance is for.
 Who should be buying it, and how the coverage protects you.